HirumalPriyashan/ispcrt-c-simple-example/README.md

 This is a simple example of using ISPC runtime with C which is a modified verison of simple xpu exmple of ISPC example set.

+## About the implementation

+This implementation try to use ispcrt without using `struct`.

 ## Build instructions

 Compile ISPC kernel for CPU: